-Flats Nation was invited for a media level tour of the Mote Marine International Center for Coral Reef Research & Restoration in Summerland Key the other day and it was just awesome!
+Flats Nation was invited for a media-level tour of the Mote Marine International Center for Coral Reef Research & Restoration in Summerland Key the other day, and it was just awesome!

-So, as explained and demonstrated to me on the entire coral lifecycle, what we are facing down in The Keys is our coral reefs have been hit and hit hard with SCTLD or better known as Stony Coral Tissue Loss Disease which is reported to have started around 2014.
+So, as explained and demonstrated to me on the entire coral lifecycle, what we are facing down in The Keys is our coral reefs have been hit and hit hard with SCTLD better known as Stony Coral Tissue Loss Disease which is reported to have started around 2014.
 Unknown though (still) is the root cause for such, but several theories have been proposed.
 Here is a good link that goes into detail on SCTLD that you may find interesting by clicking Here

 High points of my visit...

 Naturally, spending time with those who care and by profession dedicated to study and help is extremely rewarding which is why you and your children should visit!
-Several aspects of their efforts I found interesting was how they are looking for ways to help build back the coral reefs through breeding under controlled conditions.
-This as well as total ecosystem factors while using other animals to help accelerate the growth process as in the case of employing Spyder Crabs to help keep the coral cleaner by eating various algae that covers it and suspected could be adding to the problem.
+Several aspects of their efforts I found interesting were how they are looking for ways to help build back the coral reefs through breeding under controlled conditions.
+This as well as total ecosystem factors while using other animals to help accelerate the growth process as in the case of employing Spyder Crabs to help keep the coral cleaner by eating various algae that cover it and suspected could be adding to the problem.

-The only issue in captive breeding Spyder Crabs found thus far, seems to be that the Males are quite territorial so reproduction rates might be impacted in those breeder tanks because they are in there fighting like a couple of kids till one becomes MIA...
+The only issue in captive breeding Spyder Crabs found thus far seems to be that the Males are quite territorial, so reproduction rates might be impacted in those breeder tanks because they are in there fighting like a couple of kids till one becomes MIA...

 Then you have the study and grow out tanks for the baby coral as I like to call them.

-Then they have various what I like to call transplant tanks where they grow the coral to about quarter size and label each one for tracking and growth purposes...
+Then they have various what I like to call transplant tanks where they grow the coral to about quarter size and label each for tracking and growth purposes...

 So, what can you do to help with the Coral Research and Restoration efforts you ask?

 This as well as the Mote Marine International Center for Coral Reef Research & Restoration on Summerland Key.
-The latter has free guided tours each Tuesday starting at 10am and getting on the visitor's list is easy simply by calling 305-745-2729
+The latter has free guided tours each Tuesday starting at 10 am, and getting on the visitor's list is easy simply by calling 305-745-2729

-Second item which has some returns for both you and the Coral efforts by Mote Marine is to order your own "Protect our Reefs" Tag for your Car or Truck.
+The second item which has some returns for both you and the Coral efforts by Mote Marine is to order your own "Protect our Reefs" Tag for your Car or Truck.

 4. And for those like my Bride that need X amount of "Retail Therapy" every so many days...
-You can pick up some Mote Marine Merchandise and Swag from their shop found by clicking Here
+You can pick up some Mote Marine Merchandise and Swag from their shop by clicking Here

 Thanks again to Alicia, Allison, and Celia at Mote Marine for taking the time (hours by the way) to show Flats Nation around and allowing me to ask sometimes the hard questions.
 I subscribe to the "Glass half Full" approach and can remember as a kid, when rivers caught on fire and how far we have come since then!
-As such, I may not always sign off on the "Sky is Falling" approach and attitude some have concerning problems our near shore saltwater ecosystems are facing.
-I applaud their efforts and outlook to coral reef condition and restoration!
-As Allison explained to me with a smile, their efforts and goal is to "Work themselves out of a job" for once they do, we will all know that our Coral Reefs and the surrounding Ecosystems that are the Life's Blood for Flats Fishing as well as The Keys economy is even more healthy again!
+As such, I may not always sign off on the "Sky is Falling" approach and attitude some have concerning problems our nearshore saltwater ecosystems are facing.
+I applaud their efforts and outlook on coral reef conditions and restoration!
+As Allison explained to me with a smile, their efforts and goal is to "Work themselves out of a job," for once they do, we will all know that our Coral Reefs and the surrounding Ecosystems that are the Life's Blood for Flats Fishing as well as The Keys economy is even more healthy again!

 Tight Lines, and God Bless!